CaMoCBaJL/epam-xt-last-task/review.md

 Overall, this project implementation is weak.
 I see that you are confused about programming concepts, but I also see that you've got the spirit for programming.
 It's almost like you rush to make _something_ to work, but then you stop improving/refactoring it because it works and you have other things to implement.
 And the same thing with learning - you play with things, but don't apply principles and "best practices".

 For now this project is like a stick house like in the Story With Three Little Pigs, with parts made out of straw.
 Principles, examples and "best practices" help you to make house that is less unique, but made of bricks.
-After you know how to made these, you can start experimenting and make them out of concrete, and even use beautiful origami in some places, knowing, that it'll not harm.
+After you know how to make these, you can start experimenting and make them out of concrete, and even use beautiful origami in some places, knowing, that it'll not harm.

 **I'd suggest you to re-read about OOP and SOLID principles, try to understand them, rewatch latest streams and do this experiment:**